24K Magic World Tour: Background and production

 According to Front of House (FOH) engineer Chris Rabold, Mars had a say in every aspect of the tour's shows, which he envisioned as a huge party.
 Rehearsals for the 24K Magic World Tour commenced at Center Staging in Burbank, California, in mid-2016; they included only The Hooligans as performers, assisted by monitor engineer Ramon Morales, who mixed the monitors for Mars.
 Morales then moved to the Rock Lititz rehearsal facility for a few weeks to complete work on the tour's production using equipment made by Clair Global, the tour's official sound equipment provider.
 Rabold and Morales used two DiGiCo SD7 mixing consoles and monitors for the tour's production.
 The Hooligans used Sennheiser 9000 series microphones while Mars used a Sennheiser 5235.
 Microphones made by Shure, Telefunken and Mojave were used for the drums while the guitars had AT4050s, SM57s and Royer 122s microphones.
 The horns used DPA 4099s, the bass an Avalon U5 and the synth had both a Sennheiser 906s and a Beyer M88 microphone.

-Morales mostly used the DiGiCo's onboard effects such as reverbs, delays, dynamic equalization and compression on the inputs.
+Morales used the DiGiCo's onboard effects such as reverbs, delays, dynamic equalization and compression on the inputs.
 He also chose an Avalon 737 for Mars's vocals, as well as a Brascati M7 reverb and TC system 6000.
 The public address system (PA) used on the tour was Clair Global's Cohesion system.
 Lighting designer Cory FitzGerald and production designer LeRoy Bennett used the Philips VL6000 Beam and VL4000 BeamWash fixtures for the tour.
 These have a retro-style appearance to match the shows' 1990s theme and blend with the more contemporary-looking classic Par Can lights' bright colors and textures.
 The VL4000 BeamWash provided backlight, sidelight, and bright-and-bold effects.
 Around 214 Solaris Flares were used in pixel mode, including the wash features and the strobe lights.